lindsaygelle/nook/README.md

 Nook was built with extensibility in mind.
 The simplest way to add to the functionality of the package is to import the concrete type and apply the required changes.

 ### Character
-Below is an example of adding functionality to the `nook.Character` type.
+Below is an example of adding functionality to the `nook.Villager` type.

 ```go
 package main